florae123/taxi-simulator-lab/README.md

 * Use Watson IoT as input in your flow
 * Use the Node-RED for implementing some logic and UI

-**In the Hands-on Lab  you will use in IBM Bluemix:**
+**What you will use in IBM Bluemix?**

 * The **Node-RED Starter** _Boiler Template_ with contains a **Cloudant DB** and a **Node.JS Server**.
 * You will add additional nodes into the Node-RED instance [Node-RED Dashboard Node](https://flows.nodered.org/node/node-red-dashboard), [Node-RED Virtual IoT Device Node](https://www.npmjs.com/package/node-red-contrib-iot-virtual-device), [Node-RED Objectstore](http://flows.nodered.org/node/node-red-contrib-objectstore) and [Node-RED MessageHub](https://flows.nodered.org/node/node-red-contrib-messagehub)
 * The [Watson IoT Service](https://console.bluemix.net/catalog/services/internet-of-things-platform?env_id=ibm%3Ayp%3Aus-south)
 * The [Object Store Database](https://console.bluemix.net/catalog/services/Object-Storage?env_id=ibm%3Ayp%3Aus-south)
 * The [Message Hub](https://console.bluemix.net/catalog/?context=services&app=bdd3e76c-09b7-47a6-8515-50c7e6b477e9&env_id=ibm%3Ayp%3Aeu-gb&search=Message%20Hub)
+---

-# 1 Setup the needed Application and services
+## 1. Setup the needed application and services

-In the part of the Lab you will setup and configure the environment, we will use for you Taxi-Simulartor.
+In the part of the Lab you will setup and configure the environment, we will use for your **Taxi-Simulartor**.

+---
 ### 1.1 Setup and configure Node-RED

 1. Logon to your Bluemix Account and search in catalog for Node-RED.
 You will find the **Node-RED Boiler Template** and click on the icon.